 Voluntary resignation

-Resigning without having a new employment contract in place is considered self-caused unemployment.
-The same applies when an employee signs a termination agreement.
-In both situations, the employee actively triggers the loss of employment.
+When an employee resigns without having a new employment contract in place, they cause their own unemployment.
+The same applies when the employee signs a termination agreement.
+In both situations, the employee actively triggers the loss of their employment.

 Misconduct leading to dismissal